-These 10 stats and facts show how downtown changed in 2025
+10 stats and facts about downtown Nashville in 2025

 The Nashville Downtown Partnership’s latest annual report breaks down the numbers behind downtown’s growth in 2025.